cedricbahirwe/KivuShot/README.md

     - a horizontal scroll view (dipslayed on top of the map)
 * The map is zoomed based on **user's location** with a fallback to **median location** of places (here, we could use an advanced algorithm)
 * Places are sorted based on **upvote** or **user's location** (Filtering options)
+* Places should have categories (hotels, restaurants, etc)

 ## Authenticated Users Functionalities